Sorry, you need to enable JavaScript to visit this website.

 Managed brokerage account

 A managed brokerage is one that’s overseen by an advisor or advisory firm.
 Rather than having to choose your own investments, your investment manager or financial advisor chooses them on your behalf.
-Before building your portfolio, your investment manager will get to know more about your financial goals, risk tolerance, and time horizon, and will choose an asset allocation that’s appropriate for you.
+Before building your portfolio, your investment manager will get to know more about your financial goals, risk tolerance, and time horizon and will choose an asset allocation that’s appropriate for you.

 In exchange for them managing your portfolio, investment managers generally charge a fee for their services.
 In some cases, advisors may earn a commission from the products they recommend to you.
 In other cases, they charge a flat fee or one that’s based on a percentage of your assets under management.
-1% is a fairly standard advisory fee.2

 Robo-advisor brokerage account

-A “robo-advisor” account is another type of managed brokerage account, but rather than being managed by an individual advisor, it’s managed by a computer algorithm.
+A ”robo-advisor” account is another type of managed brokerage account, but rather than being managed by an individual advisor, it’s managed by a computer algorithm.
 When you sign up for a robo-advisor, you’ll answer questions about your financial goals and situation.
-From there, the advisory firm’s algorithm will select appropriate investments.
+From there, the advisory firm’s algorithm will select investments.

-Learn more: In financial planning, AI has entered the room.
+Read more: In financial planning, AI has entered the room.
 Where does it fit in?

 How to open a brokerage account